oetiker/RrdGraphJS/README.md

 When the current time is in view on the chart, reload the chart automatically and shift it, so that it moves with the time.
 Default: `true`

+#### `gridFillStyleA`, `gridFillStyleB`

+While interacting with the graph, rrdGraphPng will overlay it with a generated grid, providing immediate visual response even when the server is not as fast in generating new images.
+With this setting, you can modify the color of the grid.
+Default: `rgba(0,0,0,0.08)` and `rgba(255,255,255,0.08)` respectively.

 ### Methods

 #### `g.setStart(start)`, `g.setRange(range)`, `g.setStartRange(start,range)`